UtahRETC/JavaProgrammer1Class2017/modules/module_16/module_16_slides.md

 -----------------------------------------------------------------------------

-# What are Errors?
+# What are Exceptions?

 -----------------------------------------------------------------------------

-# What are Exceptions?
+## _The code where an error occurs is not the code that knows how to properly deal with the error._

 -----------------------------------------------------------------------------